mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/Salmon.Native/README.md

 To build the app you will need:
 1. Microsoft Visual Studio 2022
 2. Microsoft Visual Studio C++ installed (visual studio installer)
 3. Tiny AES key expansion subroutine.
-To pull Tiny AES code type:
+To pull Tiny AES code from the project root folder type:
 	git submodule update --init --recursive
 4. Make sure the project has these preprocessor definitions: USE_TINY_AES and AES256=1 symbols.
 5. Enable intrinsic functions /Oi